BertRamlot/FlexML/examples/eye_tracker/README.md

 # EyeTracker

-Predict where you are looking at on your screen based on your webcam.
+Predicts where you are looking at on your screen based on your webcam.

 Strong focus on being able to do everything at once, i.e. you can generate data, train the model, and run inference (including GUI) all at the same time.

 Features:

+- Highly modular, designed to be a playground for the "Eye tracking" problem.
 - Multiple sources of ground truth available.
 - Support for multiple people in frame at once.
-- Model can be trained "on the go".
--
+- Supports [Active learning](https://en.wikipedia.org/wiki/Active_learning_(machine_learning)), a proof-of-concept ("feedback-ball") is implemented where the ball moves towards areas that are undersampled and/or have high errors.

 ## Results

-Loss function is the euclidean distance without clamping to the edges of the screen.
+The loss function used is the euclidean distance (no clamping at the edges of the screen).
 Distance is conveyed as a percentage of the width of the screen.
 Results vary greatly depending on your setup, a reasonable best and worst case is discussed.

-### Setup 1 (best-case)
+### Setup 1 (reasonable best-case)

 - FOV: ~53 degrees (distance to screen = screen width)
 - No glasses, even lighting